MunwarAli12/BookStore-Frontend/README.md

 ## Problem Statement,

-- Assume as a library clerk, encountered challenges in manually managing and recording data.
-Specifically, I need to input books into the system with four key details: their ID, author, title, and number of pages.
-Should a book be reissued with the same ID, the system must allow for updates to the author, title, and page count.
-Additionally, in cases where a book is lost, I require the ability to promptly delete it from the records using its unique ID.
-Additionally, when users ask for books by a certain author, it's important that the system quickly gives them a full list of those books.
-By making these steps easier, the system wants to make managing books simpler, keep really good records, and make customers even happier.
+- Imagine you're a library clerk facing challenges in managing and recording book data manually.
+You're tasked with creating a full-stack application where you can input books with their ID, author, title, and number of pages.
+If a book is reissued with the same ID, you should be able to update its author, title, and page count.
+Additionally, you need the ability to promptly delete lost books from the records using their unique ID.
+When users request books by a specific author, the system should quickly provide a complete list of those books.
+The goal is to simplify book management, maintain accurate records, and enhance customer satisfaction.

 ## WorkFlow